ExaDev/exadev.github.io/README.md

 - [github.com/ExaDev/breadboard-gallery](https://github.com/ExaDev/breadboard-gallery)

 A proof of concept application built with NextJS and StaticCMS.
-The application is capable at **both, build and runtime** of fetching the contents of git repositories and using a Breadboard Graph to process the contents of the repository.
-At present the application is operating on the Breadboard repository itself and uses Claude to summarise `README.md` and `package.json` files.
+The application can **both build and runtime** of fetching the contents of git repositories and using a Breadboard Graph to process the repository's contents.
+Currently, the application operates on the Breadboard repository and uses Claude to summarise `README.md` and `package.json` files.

 ### OpenAlex Tool

 OpenAlex is a free public API for scholarly data.
-The repository allows easy access to open-access academic literature which can be fed into Breadboard boards for analysis.
+The repository allows easy access to open-access academic literature, which can be fed into Breadboard boards for analysis.

 - [Entity Search](https://github.com/breadboard-ai/breadboard/blob/main/packages/breadboard-web/src/boards/open-alex-entity-search-list.ts)
   [🔗](https://breadboard-ai.web.app/?board=https://raw.githubusercontent.com/breadboard-ai/breadboard/main/packages/breadboard-web/public/graphs/open-alex-entity-search-list.json)